Xredsn0wX/Lixie-PIC-Microchip/README.md

 # Library for driving Lixie edge-lit displays!

-This library allows for easy writing to Lixie Panels!
-It takes care of all the addressing and updating for you!
+This library is a simple port of the Lixie display boards to be used with a PIC18F4450 instead of an arduino chipset.
+Is written using XC18

 ----------
 # Contents